 Day of the Dead is one of the busiest times of the year in Oaxaca.
-We recommend you book six months in advance, as we stay in unique, in-demand boutique and luxury hotels where advance reservations are important to secure the best accommodations possible.
+We recommend you book six to nine months in advance, as we stay in unique, in-demand boutique and luxury hotels where advance reservations are important to secure the best accommodations possible.

 US citizens are not required to have a visa for tourist visits to Mexico, but are required to show a valid US passport.
 It is recommended that your passport is valid for six months after your travels are over.
 On arrival in the airport, you will be issued a visitor’s permit, known as a FMM (Forma Migratoria Multiple).
 For citizens of other countries, please check with the Mexico Embassy or Consulate for information and requirements.

 See our Terms & Conditions for complete details about our policies regarding your MO/AD Private Departure booking.